 If one speaks willingly of taking power at the base [of society] and of changing the domestic sphere, it is never a question of the transformation of the relations of exchange and exploitation.
 At best, we describe cooperatives, without the least indication of the beginning of collectivization.
 The new Kurdish state has reopened the wells and refining centres, and produces electricity - [but] nothing is said about those who work there.
 Commerce, handicrafts and markets function, money continues to play its role.
-Zaher Baher, a visitor and admirer of the Kurdish "revolution" [says]: "Before leaving the region, we spoke with shop keepers, businessmen and people in the market.
-Everyone had a rather positive opinion on the DSA [Democratic Self Administration] and TEV-DEM ['Movement for a Democratic Society' - a coalition of organiza-
+Zaher Baher, a visitor and admirer of the Kurdish "revolution" [says]: "Before leaving the region, we spoke with shop keepers, businessmen and people in the mar-

-6A relative eclipse of social disparities since the richest Kurds avoid participating in the self-government of camps by taking refuge in other countries with more comfortable conditions.
+&lt;sup>6A relative eclipse of social disparities since the richest Kurds avoid participating in the self-government of camps by taking refuge in other countries with more comfortable conditions.